vjbollavarapu/tidygen/docs/CONTRIBUTING.md

-# Contributing to iNEAT ERP
+# Contributing to TidyGen ERP

-Thank you for your interest in contributing to **iNEAT ERP**!
+Thank you for your interest in contributing to **TidyGen ERP**!
 This document provides comprehensive guidelines and information for contributors to help you get started and make meaningful contributions to our Web3-enabled ERP platform.

 ## 📋 Table of Contents